kunalshinde2003/Online-Shopping-System/README.md

 Enhance user satisfaction through personalized features and responsive design.
 Technologies Used:

-Frontend: HTML, CSS, JavaScript, React.js (or other frontend frameworks)
+Frontend: HTML, CSS, JavaScript, React.js
-Backend: Node.js, Express.js (or other backend frameworks)
+Backend: PhP , MYSQL
+Database: MongoDB
-Database: MongoDB (or other relational/non-relational databases) Payment Gateway Integration: Stripe, PayPal, etc.
+Payment Gateway Integration: Stripe, PayPal, etc.
-Security: SSL/TLS encryption, HTTPS protocols
-Hosting: AWS, Heroku, etc.

 Conclusion:
 The Online Shopping System aims to revolutionize the way users shop online by providing a user-friendly interface, secure transactions, and a seamless shopping journey.
 With its robust features and scalable architecture, it promises to deliver a satisfying and secure online shopping experience for users.